annajomuhich/co-transcriptome/README.md

 /path/to/outputdir/					#arg 4
 ```

-## Step 9: FDR.R
+## Step X: FDR.R and DEG_padj.R

 FDR correction

-Though note that I've since integrated this correction into the above
+Though note that I've since integrated this correction into the above so don't need these

 - bcin_genemodel.R
 - model_means.R